 Ann’s first novel Rich Man Road reached No 1 on the NZ Fiction Bestseller in Winter 2015.
 The book was published by Eunoia Press, a publishing collective founded by former students of Hub Director, John Cranna.
 Ann has worked closely with Creative Hub graduates and Hub tutor Judith White to form this unique new publishing venture.
 Born in New Zealand, Ann's family are originally from Croatia.
 After graduating from Law School, she lived and worked in Europe before returning to NZ in 2001.
 Rich Man Road was published in April 2015.

 One workshop: “My journey as a writer to successful publication by Penguin Books.”

 Rosetta’s first novel Purgatory was published by Penguin books to glowing reviews in 2014.
 Rosetta is a graduate of the Creative Hub’s first Thirty Week Fiction course in 2010, and began her novel on that course.
 She has two poetry publications and many of her poems appear in publications and anthologies in New Zealand, Australia, USA, and online literary journals.
-Her second novel will be published by Penguin Random House in 2019.
+Her second novel Unreliable People was published by Penguin Random House in 2019.

 One workshop: "How to get yourself an international agent."